| 2001 |

 | 2012 |

-IgSF8 interacts with tetraspanin CD9 in the olfactory bulb (shown by immunoprecipitation) and localizes to puncta within axons and growth cones of olfactory sensory neurons consistent with tetraspanin-enriched microdomain localization; IgSF8 glomerular expression is transitory during synapse formation and is re-induced upon OSN regeneration. |
+IGSF8 (EWI-2) interacts with tetraspanin CD9 in the olfactory bulb.
+Both IgSF8 and CD9 localize to puncta within axons and growth cones of olfactory sensory neurons, consistent with tetraspanin-enriched microdomain localization.
+IgSF8 expression in synaptic neuropil is transitory during glomerular formation and re-appears upon OSN regeneration, consistent with a role in synapse formation. |

 Molecular and cellular neurosciences |